Answer a few simple questions to make your document in minutes

 If you are a landlord or property owner in Delaware, you can make a Delaware Eviction Notice to communicate to renters about future legal action if they remain behind on past-due rent payments, fail to adhere to the terms of the rental agreement that they signed, or do not move out as demanded.
 As a result of creating this official legal notice, you can enforce your terms, while still giving your tenant(s) a chance to resolve the issue within a specified amount of time.
 With that in mind, in some cases, there isn't any resolution, and filing with the court is inevitable.
 Appropriate for all types of residential property, this Eviction Notice for Delaware can be used by any landlord with tenants in Newark, Dover, Wilmington, and in all of the other municipalities across the First State.

 Normally, yes.
 You may draft a Delaware Eviction Notice (more specifically referred to as a 5-Day Notice to Quit) to initiate the process.
 That said, due to COVID-19, a few limitations and protections have been put in place for tenants who have not been able to pay rent.
 While the federal ban on eviction has been struck down, the state of Delaware and individual municipalities are able to create and enforce their own guidelines for evictions.
-Check out the current guidelines for Delaware or ask a local landlord-tenant lawyer, if you are still unsure.
+Check out the ask a local landlord-tenant lawyer, if you are still unsure.

 In order to remove a tenant from a rental property in Delaware, you must always deliver them a Notice of Eviction.
 Some of the most common situations in which you might need to use one include: